nulab/BacklogMigration-Redmine/README.md

 * Attachment files will not be migrated.

 ### About Project
-* Text formatting rules: backlog
+* Text formatting rules: markdown
 * Some changes will be applied to the Redmine's project identifier to meet the project key format in Backlog.

 Hyphen → underscore